Liberty High School (Oregon): Academics

 In 2015, 82% of the school's seniors received a high school diploma.
 Of 389 students, 43 dropped out.
 The percentage of students who meet or exceed statewide standards for English is 58% (state average is 69%); for 32% for math (state average is 33%); and 69% for science (state average is 59%).
 19% of the school are English Language Learners.

 Athletics

 Liberty is a member of the Pacific Conference, a 6A division of the Oregon School Activities Association.
 Home football games are played at Falcon Stadium.
-Liberty's nickname is the Falcons, with navy blue, Columbia blue, and white as the school colors.
-Liberty's Football team is coached by ex NFL Player Eric Mahlum since 2008.
+Liberty's nickname is the Falcons, with navy blue, Columbia blue, and Vegas Gold as the school colors.
+Liberty's Football team was coached by ex NFL Player Eric Mahlum from 2008 to 2023.
 Since 2004, the Les Schwab Invitational high school basketball tournament has been played there.
-This tournament is one of the best in the country for Men's High School Basketball.
-Notable players such as Kevin Durant, Carmelo Anthony, Kevin Love, Ben Simmons, and many others that have played in the tournament.
+Liberty also hosted the Reser’s Tournament of Champions for 22 years until 2023 when they changed venues to Sherwood HS.